 How many times should we do this exercise?
 You should take three to four deep breaths each time and at least four times a day.
 You can do it at your convenience.
 If you are a creature of habit, then ten minutes of deep breathing exercises every day will work wonders.
 You can handle this exercise easily you know how to sing with your diaphragm.

 Breathing Control Techniques

-After putting air in its right place, you need to know how to control it using the diaphragm.
-Thus, it’s the most important part on learning how to breath correctly while you’re singing.
+- After putting air in its right place, you need to know how to control it using the diaphragm.
+Thus, it’s the most important part of learning how to breathe correctly while you’re singing.
 A diaphragm is a type of muscle that is found below the lungs and plays the major role of filling and emptying the lungs.
 When you exhale all the air from the lungs you will be able to feel the diaphragm below the rib cage being pushed up against the lungs.
-Outside the ribs you will feel the abdominal wall being pushed in, whereas inside the ribs the diaphragm is being pushed up.
-The diaphragm is not only supposed to be strong so that it is able to push hard if you want plenty of power, it also needs to have strength and control if you are singing an accurate and fast lick or a great jump in pitch or very quietly.
+Outside the ribs, you will feel the abdominal wall being pushed in, whereas inside the ribs the diaphragm is being pushed up.
+The diaphragm is not only supposed to be strong so that it is able to push hard if you want plenty of power, but it also needs to have strength and control if you are singing an accurate and fast lick or a great jump in pitch or very quietly.
 Building the diaphragm’s control and strength is one of the initial singing breathing techniques you have to learn.